-We are once again able to be close to one another once more.
-The various ways that we greet each other — whether that's with a hug, kiss, handshake, or any of the myriad ways we traditionally say "hello" — have returned.
-This has tremendous implications for our public spaces; the sites of so many chance encounters, meetings, and gatherings.
+The various physical ways that we greet each other — whether that's with a hug, kiss, handshake, or any of the myriad ways we traditionally use to say "hello" or "I love you" — have returned in public places, the sites of so many chance encounters, meetings, and gatherings.

-When we think about this and as our public spaces to once again invite closeness and togetherness, we can't help but think about Paris as a shining example in this category.
+As our shared spaces once again invite closeness and togetherness, we can't help but think about Paris as a shining example of a city that encourages affection.
 As "The City of Love," many equate Paris with romance.
 But Paris doesn't stop there — in addition to romance, it's also a city full of public spaces that encourage connection in a broader sense, including between friends and family.
-This collection of photos shows the ways in which Paris invites us to be near to our loved ones, expressing ourselves openly.
+This collection of photos shows the ways in which Paris invites us to be near to our loved ones, expressing ourselves openly and honestly.

 Public Displays of Affection.
 From simple eye contact to a kiss — human contact imbues a place with life.
-The natural expression of reaching out to communicate with or touch one another is a basic way of communicating, and is almost as important as breathing.
+The natural expression of reaching out to connect with or touch one another is a basic way of communicating, and is almost as important as breathing.

 Community.
 Closeness and connection reassures us that we are important and loved.
 That we care and are cared for.
 That we are a part of a family, a group, a community.